-Foraminotomy takes pressure off of a nerve in your spinal column.
+Foraminotomy takes pressure off of the nerve coming out of your spinal column.
 This reduces any pain you were having.
 Foraminotomy can be performed on any level of the spine.

 You will be asleep and feel no pain (general anesthesia).

-- You lie face down on the operating table.
+- You lie face down or sit up on the operating table.
 A cut (incision) is made in the middle of the back of your spine.
 The length of the incision depends on how much of your spinal column will be operated on.